dxmv/google_clone/README.md

    - [x] Create a LRU for search, where we'll store results for a query
    - [x] Batch metadata request
    - [x] Use heap to sort results
+   - [ ] Utilize position and offset
+   - [ ] Use BM25F to rank the pages

 **Milestone:** No more storing files on my disk, more optimal everything, only query-api and search communicate directly. <1s for queries with a lot of results like 'logic' or 'math'